UK police say man who shot and killed 5 had gun license

 Davison then left the house and immediately shot and killed a “very young girl” and her male relative who were outside, then shot and wounded two other people farther along the street.
 He went to a park where he shot a man who died at the scene, then shot a woman on a nearby street who died later in hospital, Sawyer said.

-Davison shot himself before police arrived in time.
+Davison shot himself before police arrived.

 Sawyer said investigators are not sure what his motive was, but are not considering terrorism or any links to far right groups, though they’re keeping an open mind.